autonity/docs.autonity.org/glossary/index.md

 At the P2P level, Autonity separates transaction and consensus traffic on to separate channels on different TCP ports.

-For transaction gossiping between nodes the Ethereum wire protocol is used for P2P propagation of block announcements and transactions.
-For consensus gossiping a separate consensus protocol runs alongside the ethwire protocol for the execution of Autonity’s BFT Tendermint Consensus algorithm.
+The Ethereum wire protocol is used for P2P propagation of blocks and transactions between nodes.
+For consensus gossiping a separate protocol runs alongside the ethwire protocol, allowing for the execution of Autonity’s BFT Tendermint Consensus algorithm.
 For detail see [Communication layer](/concepts/architecture/#communication-layer) in the *Architecture* Concept.

 ## address{#address}
 A 64 character hex string providing the unique identifier of an [account](/glossary/#account).